-- Using all-natural wipes to clean your mat.
+- Use all-natural wipes to clean your mat (full review of wipes)

-- Covering your mat with a yoga mat towel to keep it clean.
+- Cover your mat with a yoga mat towel to keep it clean (full review of towel)

-- Using yoga mat spray to clean your mat.
+- Use yoga mat spray to clean your mat (full review of spray)

 *This post was originally published in 2012 and has been updated and republished for accuracy and comprehensiveness.